Looking to add some red, white & blue to your home while spending some creative quality time with your toddler?

 Source: Sixth Bloom

 Fourth of July Sharpie Firework T-Shirt

 Can you believe this awesome firework t-shirt art is designed using Sharpies?!
 Bri from Parties with a Cause says, “I do this every year with my kids for the 4th.
 My son was 2 last year and did the drops on fireworks I drew.
 My 6 year old drew it all himself.”
 The result is amazing!

 These 4th of July blowers involve painting and stickers, two excellent ways to practice fine motor skills – plus they turn out super cute!
 Can you even tell that it’s made out of a toilet paper roll?

 Source: Natural Beach Living

 Share your Toddler 4th of July Crafts!

-We would love to see!
-Share your Halloween Sensory Bin on Instagram and tag Happy Toddler Club using the hashtag #happytoddlerclub!
+What Valentines will you and your toddler make?
+We would love to see them!
+Share your Valentines on Instagram and tag Happy Toddler Club using the hashtag #happytoddlerclub!